mrBettazzi/mac-dev-setup/README.md

 This document comes from a superlative article that I found in 2014 on [GitHub](https://github.com).

-The article, written by [Nicolas Hery](https://github.com/nicolashery), describes how to set up a developer environment on a new MacBook or iMac.
+The article, written by [Nicolas Hery](https://github.com/nicolashery), describes how to set up a complete developer environment on a new MacBook or iMac.

+I copied Nicolas' document and modified it to study the [Markdown](https://it.wikipedia.org/wiki/Markdown) language syntax, whilst keeping track of the setup on my iMac with **OS X High Sierra 10.13**.

-The document guides you through the setup of Command Line Tools for XCode, [Node and npm](http://nodejs.org/), [Python](http://www.python.org/), [Ruby](http://www.ruby-lang.org/), [MySQL](http://www.mysql.com/), [MongoDB](http://www.mongodb.org), [Redis](http://redis.io/), [Elasticsearch](http://www.elasticsearch.org/), [Heroku](http://www.heroku.com/) environments, mainly for JavaScript and Python development.
-Even if you don't program in all three, it is good to have them as many command-line tools use one of them.
+The document guides you through the setup of Command Line Tools for XCode + Homebrew, iTerm2, Sublime Text, [Node and npm](http://nodejs.org/), [Python](http://www.python.org/), [Ruby](http://www.ruby-lang.org/), [MySQL](http://www.mysql.com/), [MongoDB](http://www.mongodb.org), [Redis](http://redis.io/), [Elasticsearch](http://www.elasticsearch.org/), [Heroku](http://www.heroku.com/) environments, mainly for JavaScript and Python development.
+Even if one doesn't program in all these environments, it is good to have them installed as many command-line tools use one of them.

-As you read  and follow these steps, feel free to send me any feedback or comments you may have.

-The document assumes you are new to Mac.
-The steps below were tested in 2018 on **OS X High Sierra 10.13**.
+The steps below were tested in August 2018 :

-If you have any comments or suggestions, please refer to the original document by [Nicolas Hery](https://github.com/nicolashery) and give him a feedback [on Twitter](https://twitter.com/nicolahery)!

 - [System update](#system-update)
 - [System preferences](#system-preferences)